 The IPO Mediation Service was set up to help businesses and individuals resolve IP disputes quickly, cheaply and effectively.
 It may be possible to arrange mediation over the telephone for some cases.
 The accredited mediators can help you to resolve disputes involving all rights.

 Where do I go to find out more about IP Insurance?

 Here you can find insurance brokers (PDF, 233KB, 5 pages) who understand and will advise you on IP Insurance.
 Alternatively you can visit the British Insurance Brokers’ Association website (under commercial/intellectual property).
 Given your potential investment in IP rights, it is likely that your IP adviser/attorney will raise the existence of IP insurance with you.
-The Chartered Institute of Patent Attorneys (CIPA) and The Institute of Trade Mark Attorneys (ITMA) provides a list of companies that offer IP insurance products.
+The Chartered Institute of Patent Attorneys (CIPA) and The Chartered Institute of Trade Mark Attorneys (CITMA) provides a list of companies that offer IP insurance products.
 Otherwise you might search ‘intellectual property insurance’ using a search engine or visit the BIBA website for more information.